Islandora/documentation/CONTRIBUTING.md

 ## Github

-You can use Github to
+You can use Github to:

 - report bugs
 - request documentation or report unclear documentation
 - request features